19bufordcarl/CarlRPG/Myth & Shadow/Items/Basic Equipment/Armor.md

 Heavy Armor takes 6 minutes (1 delve [[../../Game Procedures/Round\|Round]]) to don / doff.

 Shields are treated as normal items, (dropped freely and picked up with 5’ of [[../../Game Procedures/Movement\|Movement]]).

+# Materials Lore
+By default, armors are assumed to be a combination of dense quilted cloth and steel.
+Silvered armor uses a bit of silver and Mythril to bind to the steel, making the amor much lighter, and able to be enchanted.
+It was discovered by the Elven smiths, and is sometimes referred to as Elven armor.
+Mythril armor is of the highest quality, light as cloth and tough as dragon hide.
+It is also more capable of holding magical enchantments.
+It is worth more than some kingdoms.